2i2c-org/2i2c-org.github.io/content/blog/2022/ci-cd-improvements/index.md

 ## Concluding Remarks

-We think that this is a nicely balance of infrastructure complexity and flexibility.
+We think that this is a nice balance of infrastructure complexity and flexibility.
 It allows us to separate the configuration of each hub and cluster, which makes each more maintainable.
 It allows us to remove the interdependence of deploy jobs that do not _need_ to be dependent, which makes our deploys more efficient.
-Finally, it allows us to make _targeted deploys_ more effectively, which reduces the amount of toil and unnecessary waiting associated with each change. (it also [reduces our carbon footprint by reducing unnecessary GitHub Action time](https://github.blog/2021-04-22-environmental-sustainability-github/)).
+Finally, it allows us to make _targeted deploys_ more effectively, which reduces the amount of toil and unnecessary waiting associated with each change.
+(It also [reduces our carbon footprint by reducing unnecessary GitHub Action time](https://github.blog/2021-04-22-environmental-sustainability-github/)).

 We hope that this is a useful resource for others to follow if they also maintain JupyterHubs for multiple communities.
 If you have any ideas of how we could further improve this infrastructure, please reach out on GitHub!